markgw/uh-nlp19/docs/day10/index.md

 Now try to find a method that would combine advantages of both annotators.

+The following instructions will take you through some further ways to develop your system.
+You are welcome to choose a different approach.

 #### Part 1: The best ever temporal expression annotator

-* Implement the third annotator, which would combine advantages of both annotators, using either regular expressions, or spaCy patterns, or both.
+* Implement a third annotator, which would combine advantages of both annotators, using either regular expressions, or spaCy patterns, or both.

 You may use any other technology but try to reuse your code made for Exercises 1 and 2.

 * Process training data using this new annotator and run scorer.
   The aim is to yield a higher performance than any of the two previous annotators.